 Perpetual Protocol follows FTX's method to calculate the funding payments, which is done according to the formula below:

 The fundingRate in the formula above is calculated by, firstly, subtracting the hourly time-weighted average price (TWAP) of the index price from the hourly TWAP of the mark price, and secondly, dividing the result from the previous step by 24.
+(Note: FTX's formula results in funding denominated in position size, whereas our calculation expresses funding in quote asset, ie. USDC.)

 We use the price feed from Chainlink as the data source for the index price because it is currently the most battle-tested Oracle solution on the market.
 Other oracles will be added as needed.